 Key Country Contacts

 Mexico continues to be California's number one export market.
-California exports to Mexico $26.3 billion in 2012.
-Mexico purchases over 16 percent of all California exports.
+California exports to Mexico amounted to nearly $24 billion in 2013.
+Mexico purchases over 14 percent of all California exports.

 2012 Policy Recommendations for U.S.-Mexico Relations